geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 }
 ```

-Rust has no special syntax or semantics for constructors.
+Rust has no special syntax or semantics for these types of constructors.
 If we want to provide them,
 we just write associated functions that return an instance of our type.
 Since
 `new` is not a keyword in Rust, it is customary (but by no means mandatory) to call
-one constructor of your type, preferrebly one that a lot of users will interact with,
+one constructor of our type, preferrebly one that a lot of users will interact with,
 `new`.
 That `new`-function can take the number of arguments that make sense (including no arguments).
 For our rectangle that would be the width and height.